Edimosphy/Symptom-Medicare/README.md

 Suggestions or improvements?
 Reach out or open an issue on the GitHub repo.

 ## Collaboration
-Reach me via email - edimosphy@gmail.com
+Contact via email - edimosphy@gmail.com

 ## Disclaimer
 This is not a replacement to medical treatment and diagnosis but to aid in medical diagnosis, research, treatment and education.